YuyangZhang-zyy/UCF-Machine-Learning-project/README.md

 # UCF-Machine-Learning-project
-Created by Google Colab in Python.
+Course projects that created by Google Colab in Python.
 Each project is in assignment form that has guidance.